ietf/www.ietf.org/Guide to IETF Working Groups.md

 As a Working Group document is progressing, participants suggest changes on the Working Group's mailing list (or online if the document is maintained somewhere accessible).
 The document authors/editors are expected to follow the discussion and make changes when there is consensus so that the contents of the document accurately reflect Working Group decisions.
 When a document editor does not follow the consensus, the chairs will either be more forceful about getting changes that match the consensus or replace the document editor with someone more responsive.

 When a Working Group document is ready to progress beyond the Working Group, the chairs will assign a "shepherd" to take over the final process.
-The role of the document shepherd is described in RFC 4858: Document Shepherding from Working Group Last Call to Publication.
+The role of the document shepherd is described in [RFC 4858: Document Shepherding from Working Group Last Call to Publication](https://www.rfc-editor.org/rfc/rfc4858.html).
 A chair who knows the history of the document within the Working Group, often does the shepherd write-up.

+[RFC 7221: Handling of Internet-Drafts by IETF Working Groups](https://www.rfc-editor.org/rfc/rfc7221.html) covers Working Group document processes in depth.

 ## <a id="sessions">Face-to-face sessions at IETF meetings</a>
 Most Working Groups meet face-to-face at IETF meetings (with excellent remote participation support) as these are generally highly productive sessions.
 It's the job of the chairs to request face-to-face sessions and set the agenda for those.
 If you want something discussed at the meeting, be sure to let the chairs know about it.